llb-full-form-in-law

 Key Skills Developed During LLB

-The LLB degree trains students in skills such as legal research, drafting, advocacy, problem-solving, and ethical judgment, preparing the student for a wide variety of roles in the legal profession and beyond.
+The LLB stands for Bachelor in law, and this degree trains students in skills such as legal research, drafting, advocacy, problem-solving, and ethical judgment.
+It helps in preparing the student for a wide variety of roles in the legal profession and beyond.
+The Legal School also offers a certification course in Paralegal and Legal Documentation that covers the legal research and drafting skills required.

 Career Opportunities After LLB